Lifewide education

 More recently an EU Foresight Report, "The Future of Learning: Preparing for Change", incorporated the lifewide concept into its central learning paradigm.

 Examples of lifewide learning implementations can be found in the Hong Kong primary and secondary school systems, and the Surrey Centre for Excellence in Professional Training and Education (SCEPTrE) at the University of Surrey where the concept of lifewide learning and its recognition through a lifewide learning award was developed (Jackson 2011).

-The Lifewide Education Community has been established to promote and support lifewide learning, education and personal development.